chenaciousD/blabla/content/posts/2015-01-12---Introducing-Charlie-Your-Personal-Penguin.md

 Lastly, we delivered a toolkit of social media campaign assets that included visuals and compelling ad copy/headlines that the company could use for customer acquisition campaigns.

 <img src="/media/Charlie-Social-Media.jpg" alt="AGL" width="500"/>

-Start chatting with [Charlie](https://www.hicharlie.co) and ask him for a joke!